 1. Routine Stainless Steel Cleaning

 For preserving the strength and performance of your tool, it is important to clean the stainless steel surface on a regular method or immediately after use.
-Moreover, this should also be done to conserve the way your tool looks, avoiding rustiness.
+Moreover, this should also be done to conserve the way your tool looks, avoiding rustiness (have a look at the guide, how you can remove the rust effectively).
 Your stainless steel tools won’t get any corrosion if you do some high-grade maintenance steps.

 Moreover, maintenance is also necessary because of the constant contact of tools with harmful chemicals.
 However, when tools are neglected, they can spread heavily on other weak surfaces.
 You should be performing the following steps after every six months.
 Get a nylon brush with a soft bristle and remove any mud or dirt particles stuck on your tool.
 After that just wash them with any dish soap and rinse them with clean running water.
 Before keeping it back in your toolbox, dab it with the dry cloth or run an air blower over it for a few minutes.